Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Additionally, he’d also have done some amount of weight training to gain muscle mass and increase the number of calories he burned in a day.

-With the guidance and support of a dedicated fitness trainer, Billy Gardell achieved all the markings of impressive weight loss results, transforming his body and improving his overall health.
+With the guidance and support of a dedicated fitness trainer, Gardell achieved all the markings of impressive weight loss results, transforming his body and improving his overall health.

 What Was His Diet Routine?